drichardcarl/takehome-project/INSTRUCTIONS.md

 ## Getting Started

-1. Place `renderer.wasm` in the `public/` folder
+1. The `renderer.wasm` and `renderer.js` files are already provided in the `public/` folder
 2. Run `npm install` and `npm run dev`
-3. Start with WASM integration
+3. Start with WASM integration following the specification above
 4. Implement playback system
 5. Add timeline interactivity
 6. Implement command pattern